 All workers, managers, employers, directors and volunteers can work towards making sure that if bullying, harassment or lateral violence occur it is identified and managed quickly, responsibly and in a professional way.

-Have a look at our Safety support pack and our Enhancing health and safety culture section to gain more insight into how you might be able to improve your health and safety procedures and the engagement of workers.
+Have a look at our safety support section and our building health and safety culture section to gain more insight into how you might be able to improve your health and safety procedures and the engagement of workers.

 If you are a worker